-Learning a language is not only enjoyable, it improves your cultural awareness, develops your adaptability and makes you a more confident and effective communicator, and improves your future employability.
+Knowing a foreign language will help to improve your cultural awareness, increase your adaptability, and make you a more confident and effective communicator.

-Whether you end up in Sheffield liaising with international clients for an engineering company, in Brussels interpreting for the European Commission, or in Seoul working for an international bank, language skills increase your job opportunities.
+Your language skills can increase your job opportunities.
+You could be in Sheffield liaising with international clients for an engineering company, in Brussels interpreting for the European Commission, or in Seoul at an international bank - your multilingual skills will help you on your way.

-Languages give you an insight into different cultures
+Languages give you a window into different cultures

-Language study is not just about learning another language.
-It can help you understand people from different cultures, learn about a country’s past and present, and give you insight to cultural differences and similarities.
+Language study is not just about translating words.
+It gives you a better insight into people and their different cultures, and helps you to learn about a country’s past and present, and give you insight into cultural differences and similarities.

 Expand your horizons